Zulko/moviepy/docs/crash_course/crash_course.rst

     video = concatenate([clip1,clip2,clip3])

 Now ``video`` is a clip that plays the clips 1, 2, and 3 one after the other.
-You can also play a transition clip between the clips with the option ``transition=myClip``.
+You can also play a transition clip between the clips with the option ``transition=my_clip``.

 Next, you have the `~moviepy.video.compositing.CompositeVideoClip.CompositeVideoClip`: ::